ebmeds/ebmeds-docker/README.md

 Assuming that the Docker images `engine` and `api-gateway` etc are already built and available on the machine (build them yourself or see above).

 ```
+# In the directory this README is in:
 $ npm run docker:init    # init Docker Swarm if not already running.
 $ npm run docker:start
 ```